Sponsored by Dynafit

 EVERYONE must have an uphill access pass + armband.
 Pass must be visible while you are on the mountain.

-- You may purchase an uphill access pass online.
-Collect it in person at one of our ticket windows 7 days a week between 8:00 a.m. and 4:30 p.m.
-(See additional details at the bottom of the page.)
+- Collect your pass in person at one of our ticket windows 7 days a week between 8:00 a.m. and 4:30 p.m.

 - You MUST wear the provided armband while skinning or hiking AND carry your uphill access pass with you.